Metaform/dcsa/content/en/documentation/overview/bergamo-2025/agenda.md

 **Moderator:** TBD

 **Abstract:**
-Participants will define what “scale” means for each actor group and how segmentation within the supply chain affects adoption and strategy.
-The group will agree on key milestones to track solution progress over time, building consensus around measurable steps to success.
+- Clarify what “scale” really means for each of the community actors
+- Discuss how the segmentation of supply chain elements may require different approaches to achieve scale
+- Clarify milestones needed for establishing that the solution is on-track over time

 ---